bhagyashriyogeshpatil/wanderhub-frontend/TESTING.md

 *<span style="color: blue;">[Back to Content](#content)</span>*

 ### CSS Validation
-All CSS files in this project have been successfully validated using the official [W3C Jigsaw CSS]( https://jigsaw.w3.org/css-validator/).
+- All CSS files in this project have been successfully validated using the official [W3C Jigsaw CSS]( https://jigsaw.w3.org/css-validator/).

-No errors were found during the validation process, ensuring that the CSS code is error-free and follows the official CSS standards.
+- No errors were found during the validation process, ensuring that the CSS code is error-free and follows the official CSS standards.

 ![css-validation](documentation/testing/css-validation.png)

+*<span style="color: blue;">[Back to Content](#content)</span>*

+### JavaScript Validation

+- This project uses ESLint to keep JavaScript code consistent and well-written.
+ESLint finds mistakes and checks that the code follows set rules, making it easier to read and less likely to have problems.

+- ESLint is automatically integrated into the project via Create React App.
+The configuration is defined in `package.json`:
+    ```python
+    "eslintConfig": {
+    "extends": [
+        "react-app",
+        "react-app/jest"
+    ]
+    }
+    ```
+    - `react-app`: Provides default ESLint rules for React apps.
+    - `react-app/jest`: Includes additional rules for testing with Jest.
+- As code is written in the editor (like Gitpod), ESLint shows errors and warnings directly in the code, helping to fix issues immediately.
+- When `npm start` is run, ESLint checks the code again and prevents the app from building if there are any critical errors.
+- Throughout the development of Wander Hub, ESLint has been very helpful in finding and fixing code issues.
+This has kept the codebase clean and in line with good JavaScript practices.
+When the code compiles without problems, it runs on the development server smoothly, without errors or warnings.

 *<span style="color: blue;">[Back to Content](#content)</span>*